 We spent the rest of the day hanging out at 14,000 feet, and after three or four hours we all had come down with pretty bad headaches.
 First signs of altitude sickness.
 I popped a couple Ibuprofen and was good to go, but the others didn’t have such luck.
 Before Joaquin left to go back down the mountain we had to tell him what day to pick us up.
 After a lengthy discussion we decided to have him come back on Wednesday, thus we would have one full day to acclimatize and an extra day at the beach later on in the week.
 That night it was incredibly windy, the hut had a metal roof and it would go BANG BANG BANG BANG every time a gust came overhead.
 It was like sleeping under railroad tracks, except trains usually don’t go by EVERY FIVE MINUTES.

 At dawn we were up ("up" being a poor term, we were up most of the night) and ready to, well, not do much of anything.
 Tuesday was supposed to be an acclimitization day, meaning we would hike around for a bit and let our bodies build up a tolerance to the lack of oxygen.
-I got bored at one 100_1779point and went for a walk by myself, purposefully going REALLY slow so as not to exert myself too much.
+I got bored at one point and went for a walk by myself, purposefully going REALLY slow so as not to exert myself too much.
 When I got back four of the other guys were all geared up to go up the mountain for a few hours.
 Curtis was feeling pretty awful and I didn’t feel like going again so soon so I hung back with him.
 We went for another walk up behind the hut to a ridge so we could get a good view of Tlachichuca, which we couldn’t see from the hut.
 It was ferociously windy and we had to lean into the wind so it wouldn’t blow us off the mountain, but a good time nonetheless.
 Curtis got an awesome panorama from the ridge.

 Sometime in the late afternoon the other guys returned.
 They had gone all the way up to the labyrinth (a glacier-carved boulder field above 15,500 feet) before entering the clouds where they couldn’t see a thing.
 Greg got a bit of a scare on the way up when he got nailed in the face with a fist-sized rock that got launched off a rock wall to the right of the path.
 He was OK but a little shaken.
 At that point we were debating whether we wanted to make a summit bid the next day or wait for the weather to clear, and when the clouds cleared off the summit and wind died down that night we made up our minds: Go for it tomorrow and get picked up in the afternoon by Joaquin.
 So we made dinner early and passed out by dusk to get some sleep before we were to get up at 1 am the next morning.
 We wanted to allow enough time to get up and down the mountain by 4 PM, and an alpine start sounds badass anyway.